 SunPower will continue as the leading North American distributed generation, storage and energy services company.
-We will leverage our strong dealer network, which is the largest residential and commercial franchise in the industry.
+We will take advantage of our strong dealer network, which represents the largest residential and commercial franchise in the industry.
 I will continue to lead SunPower and the company will remain headquartered in Silicon Valley.
-Our focus will be on product innovation, downstream high-efficiency solar systems, and high-growth storage and energy services.
-We will also continue our commitment to American manufacturing by owning and operating our facility in Hillsboro, Oregon.
+The focus will be on product innovation, downstream high-efficiency solar systems plus high-growth storage and energy services.
+We'll also continue our commitment to American manufacturing, owning and operating our facility in Hillsboro, Oregon.